shentufoundation/testnet/README.md

 The open beta stage will last until all testnet features are implemented and properly tested.

-## Full Testnet (**CURRENT STAGE**)
+## Full Testnet

-The final full stage of testnet starts when the open beta stage exits with all testnet features properly tested, which is the current stage.
+The full stage of testnet starts when the open beta stage exits with all testnet features properly tested, which is the current stage.

 During this stage, testnet backend and frontend are exepcted to receive on-demand updates.
 Branching instead of re-deployment will be preferred when solving chain divergence.
 The validator set size will be large (e.g., no more than 100).

+## Incentivized Testnet (**CURRENT STAGE**)

+The Incentivized Testnet will consists of various kinds of smart contracts, governance, and certification transactions.
+Anyone can participate to earn the rewards.

 # How to Participate